toerless/multicast-rbs/draft-eckert-bier-rbs.md

 imposition of an RBS-Address the smallest power of 2 BitString size can be used without duplication of BIFT state on routers.

+SendTo() of RBS forwarding pseudocode {{pseudocode}} needs to take care of any BIER specific rewrites of the {{RFC8296}} BIER header, specifically the BIFT-id derived from the RBS-BIFT adjacency.

 TBD: This description does not outline, how much of existing BIER IGP extensions could be reused with RBS and how.

+# Using RBS with IPv6 extension header encapsulation

+Solutions for stateless IP multicast have been proposed to the IETF under the name Multicast Source Routing for IPv6 (MSR6).
+They are based on putting the stateless multicast structures into an IPv6 routing extension headers and using per-steering-hop rules according to or derived from {{RFC8200}}, Section 4.4 rules.
+IPv6 forwarding") for source routing.

+SendTo() of RBS forwarding pseudocode {{pseudocode}} needs to take care of any IPv6 specific rewrites of the IPv6 header (IPv6 Destination address) and IPv6 routing extension header.

+For complete support of IPv6 multicast with {{RFC8200}} compliant source routing, it is necessary for the IPv6 routing extension header to not only carry the RBS address information but also an IPv6 multicast destination address field.

+{{I-D.eckert-msr6-rbs}} is a proposed IPv6 extension header design for MSR6 using RBS that is supporting IPv6 multicast.

 # Security considerations